 As for antenna installation, this is a continuing process, in search for the optimum combination for successful communications.

-I had to compromise, for the regulations in our country have become too severe and intolerant for ease of erecting towers (of course except for the commercial ones, for cellular phones, the big bucks).
+I had to compromise, as the regulations in our country have become too severe and intolerant for ease of erecting towers.

 Nevertheless, although my antennas are technically too low in height, the ON4WW station seems to be getting through the pileups with relative ease.
 The plans for the 160m four-square still slumber.
 Hope keeps optimism alive.